gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/building_executable_programs_with_gnat.rst

   Note that it is possible for record components to have zero size.
 In this case, the component clause uses an obvious extension of permitted Ada syntax, for example `at 0 range 0 .. -1`.

-  Representation information requires that code be generated (since it is the code generator that lays out complex data structures).
-If an attempt is made to output representation information when no code is generated, for example when a subunit is compiled on its own, then no information can be generated and the compiler outputs a message to this effect.

 .. index:: -gnatS  (gcc)